NeoGranular/lanyon/_posts/2016-08-24-martial-god-chapter-01-36.md

 Upon hearing the sounds of drum, they thought that two experts had to be dueling.
 That was the reason they hurried over.
 However, they hadn’t expected that after coming here, they would be completely disappointed.

-They couldn’t figure out the identity of the two people and they could also tell that these two possessed Internal Energy, but this Internal Energy was at most around the third or fourth layer.
+They couldn’t figure out the identity of the two people, and although they could also tell that these two possessed Internal Energy,  this Internal Energy was at most around the third or fourth layer.

 Such a level of Internal Energy was extremely difficult for an ordinary person to obtain.
 The fifth layer, which was considered as the most basic layer for the children of influential families, was basically out of the reach of ordinary people.
 After determining their strength, He Yiming and He Yixuan’s interest diminished by a lot.
 However, currently, a lot of crowd was present behind them.
 Thus, leaving would be troublesome as well.
 So, they decided to stay and watch the battle.